-Endako Mine is located in close proximity to two Indigenous groups, Stellat'en First Nation and Nadleh Whut'en.
-In 2018, Centerra began negotiations on an Impact Benefit Agreement with the two communities, significantly advancing the formal relationship between the Company and the communities through the discussion of benefits-sharing from the project.
+Endako Mine is located near a number of Indigenous groups, the two closest to our operations being Stellat'en First Nation and Nadleh Whut'en.
+In 2018, Centerra began negotiations on an Impact Benefit Agreement with Stellat'en First Nation and Nadleh Whut'en. significantly advancing the relationship between the Company and the communities through the discussion of benefits-sharing provisions and collaborative environmental management processes.
+These negotiations continued throughout 2019.